Mechanics Of Orthodontic Tooth Movement

 Uncontrolled Tipping

-- It is done when a single force application is applied to crown of tooth.
+- It is done when a single force application is applied to the crown of the tooth.

-- In this crown move in single direction while the root in another or opposite direction.
+- In this crown moves in a single direction while the root in another or opposite direction.

-- Center of rotation lies between center of resistance and root apex.
+- The center of rotation lies between the center of resistance and the root apex.

-- PDL is stressed at near to root apex over same side of applied force and at crest of alveolar bone over opposite side.
+- PDL is stressed near to root apex over the same side of applied force and at crest of alveolar bone over opposite side.

-- It is used when proclination of incisors is carried out.
+- It is used when the proclination of incisors is carried out.

 Translation

-In translation two forces are applied to the crown of tooth.
+In translation, two forces are applied to the crown of the tooth.

-- As translation tooth movement is applied, crown and root move in same direction at same distance.
+- As translation tooth movement is applied, the crown and root move in the same direction at the same distance.

-- Forces applied passes through the center of resistance of a tooth.
+- Forces applied to pass through the center of resistance of a tooth.

 - Pure translation is of three types: